Energetic in New York

 Our focus on clear, accurate education is confirmed by the findings in last year’s National Academies report on solving climate change in the US, which spells out the urgent need for an informed public.

-By using a collaborative game, we have found a way to engage players in the challenge themselves, while giving them a sense of the interlocking dynamics that are part of the solutions.
+By using a game, we have found a way to engage players in the challenge themselves, while giving them a sense of the interlocking dynamics that are part of the solutions.
 In one 2.5 hour game play, the shape of the problem and the paths to solutions become clear.

 Survey question: “How confident would you be in describing the factors in the energy transition to a family member?”
 Movement to the right indicates an increase in confidence.
 Full survey results.

-ENERGETIC is now used in classes in 18 public high schools in NYC, as well as in classes at universities, including Carnegie Mellon and Vanderbilt.
-But there are 67,000 12th graders in NYC and we want to give them all practice solving climate change themselves, as soon as possible, because it’s central to their future lives.
+There are 67,000 12th graders in NYC and we want to give them all practice solving climate change themselves, as soon as possible, because it’s central to their future lives.
 And beyond them, we plan to scale to the additional 100,000+ 12th graders in the rest of New York state.

 Students in Kevin Jacobs’ class at Beacon High School in NYC.